Ruta8/fraud_detection/README.md

 The second type of transformation involved the account_number column and features that characterize the account spending behaviors.
 Here I follow the RFM (Recency, Frequency, Monetary value) framework proposed by [Vlasselaer (2015)](https://www.sciencedirect.com/science/article/abs/pii/S0167923615000846)

-The third type of transformation involves the merchant_id column and creates new features that characterize the ‘risk’ associated with the merchant.
+The third type of transformation involves the merchant_id column and creates new features that characterize the 'risk' associated with the merchant.

 ## Model Choice
-There are lots of high cardinality categorical features in this data set, leading to high dimensionality (under one hot encoding), so I will use Random Forest classifier.
+There are lots of high cardinality categorical features in this data set, leading to high dimensionality (under one-hot encoding), so I will use Random Forest classifier.
-This models work well in high dimensional spaces, and deals with categorical inputs in quite a natural way.
+This models work well in high dimensional spaces and deals with categorical inputs in quite a natural way.

 ## Training, validation and test sets

-Because the task asks to provide a probabilistic model with a classification threshold that in a given month predicts 400 positive cases (as that is how many cases the fraud team can handle in a month) and because we have 13 months of data (2017/01/01 - 2018/01/31), test_size will be set to 1/13 so that we can have a reasonable performance estimate over 'the average month'.
-This will allow us to choose a classification threshold that produces up to 400 positive predictions and hence aligns to the business use case.
+Because the task asks to provide a probabilistic model with a classification threshold that in a given month predicts 400 positive cases (as that is how many cases the fraud team can handle in a month) and because we have 13 months of data (2017/01/01 - 2018/01/31), test_size will be set to 1/13 to have a reasonable performance estimate over 'the average month'.
+This will allow us to choose a classification threshold that produces up to 400 positive predictions and aligns with the business use case.
 The instruction would be to present fraud analysts those samples which have a higher probability than the probability threshold selected.